 Ok, enough of quotes about half-time, and before you quit reading thinking I’m here to discuss football or any game for that matter, let me tell you what I’m driving at, even though I’m pretty sure you may have figured by now.
 2017 is at Half Time today!
 Good enough it’s a Friday so let’s assume the weekend is the 15 minutes break in football half-time.
 What should we do with this precious 15 minutes just before the second half kicks off?
 I’ve been reminiscing on this the whole week and so I’m here to invite you to join me in this half-time ritual.

 What did you set out to do at the beginning of the year?
 How many goals did you plan to score?
 How many did you score in the first half?
 Was there a plan?
 Has the plan worked so far?
 Did you write down your plans on paper?
 Can you find the paper or notebook?
+At this time, no people who don’t know Lucky Joker slots online casino and online slots from the 1win casino provider that are currently popular.
 Did you play according to the plan?
 Have you veered off completely off course even to the point of scoring an own-goal?
 Sorry for the barrage of questions but remember, this is our half-time and if we don’t ask the right questions, we will likely not get the right answers.
 As Shannon L. Alder said “Courage doesn’t happen when you have all the answers.
 It happens when you are ready to face the questions you have been avoiding your whole life.”

 After one of my Aunties passed on late last year, I said I’ll be calling my Aunties at least once a month, I did that last in March.
 I’ve not read the number of books I planned to read each month neither am I up-to-date with the number of audio messages I planned to listen to per week.
 I also wanted to marry this year but I’m still unmarried and the engagement ring is currently with me, don’t ask me why (laughs).
 Don’t get me wrong, I’m not an expert in failure and there are things I achieved in the first half that astounded me but my goal here is simply an honest assessment of myself.
 It’s an old cliché that one cannot lie to oneself.
 An honest assessment is not a recourse to depressive thoughts or self-pity.
 It is a willingness to reassess, reevaluate and reinvent yourself.
 It is a determination to step out into the field prepared to give your best possible, to achieve results where you failed before, to achieve excellence where you were average and to provide solutions where you encountered problems.